300 Front Street

 John P. Parker died January 1900.

 Parker's house is still in existence on the banks of the Ohio River in Ripley, Ohio.
-The John P. Parker Historical Society is raising funds to preserve and ultimately open the house as a museum to share with the world John Parker and his genius and bravery.
+The John P. Parker Historical Society offers tours Friday-Sunday to share with the world John Parker and his genius and bravery.

 According to recorded journals of Parker, the real warfare against slavery in the borderlands along the Ohio River was waged around the few houses at the top of the river bank on Front Street in Ripley, Ohio.
 "The occupants of these few houses were the midnight marauders, very secretive and silent in their ways, but trustworthy and friendly to the fugitives."